wirewolves10679/Documentation/docs/software/git_training.md

 ```

 ## Repository Hosting

-##
-GitHub, Gitlab, & Bitbucket are cloud platforms that host your git repository.
-These simplifies the processes of collaborating by providing shared code storage, web interfaces, command‑line tools, and built‑in workflows.

-Let's add our project to github.
+GitHub, GitLab, and Bitbucket are cloud-based platforms for hosting Git repositories.
+They simplify collaboration by providing:

+- Centralized, shared code storage
+- Web-based interfaces for browsing and managing code
+- Command‑line integration
+- Built‑in workflows for issues, pull requests, and CI/CD

+### Adding Your Project to GitHub
+First we need to create a Repository on Github.

-- Go to [GitHub](https://github.com) and sign in
+- Go to [github.com](https://github.com) and log in to your account.
+- Click the plus icon in the top right corner then select `New repository`
-- Click New (top‑right) -> fill in the repo name, description, visibility
+- Enter a repository name, description, and choose visibility (public or private)
-- Do not initialize with a README, .gitignore, or license (since you already have a local repo)
+- Make sure not to initialize the repository with a README, `.gitignore`, or license since you already have a local repository
-- Click Create repository
+- Click `Create repository`

+Now we can link the local repository to GitHub
 ```
 git remote add origin https://github.com/<your-username>/<repo-name>.git
 ```